How To Build Your Ideal Customer Profile With Location Intelligence

 How to build an ideal customer profile

-Whether you’re using a dedicated customer relationship management platform or a spreadsheet, building your ICP starts with getting all your customer data in one place.
+Whether you’re using a dedicated CRM (customer relationship management platform) or a spreadsheet, building your ICP starts with getting all your customer data in one place.
 You’ll want to get as much detail as possible, meaning you might have to gather this data from multiple sources.
-You won’t need any contact information — beyond an address — but you’ll need as much data as you can get.
+You won’t need any contact information — beyond an address — but the more details you collect—like purchase history, demographics, and geographic data—the more accurate your ICP will be.

 Once you have your customer data, it’s time to break it down.
 While the exact characteristics might vary depending on your business, these examples are usually pretty useful across all industries:

-Now that you’ve found the right metrics to identify your ICP, you need to use them to group up your customers.
-Find the similarities and the differences between them, and pretty quickly you’ll see these groups start to emerge.
-Maybe mid-size companies in the manufacturing industry are particularly likely to buy your product.
+For example, you might find that medium-sized companies in the tech industry are your best customers, or that your product is popular among young professionals living in urban areas.
+Or maybe mid-size companies in the manufacturing industry are particularly likely to buy your product.
 Software engineers from Seattle who make six figures might be a big part of your customer base.

 Location intelligence is what you get when you take data and represent it on a map.
 Most of the characteristics that make up your ICP — from demographics to income levels — can be used for this.
 With location intelligence, you’ll enrich your ICP, allowing you to enhance your marketing campaigns, optimize logistics, and more.
 Using tools like Smappen is the easiest way to combine location intelligence with your ICP and get even more data to work with.
 Here’s how that works.